dbRaevn/covid19/pandemic/NT/README.md

  * `AREA_TYPE` - The Type of area specified in the Direction
  * `POPULATION` - The estimated population of the area

+**Area Types**
-Area Types can include:
+The Area Types field may include the following values

  * LGA
  * State
  * Other

+**Sources**

-For LGA & State area types, population estimates are based on ABS data: [Population estimates by LGA and electoral division (ASGS2021), 2001 to 2021](https://www.abs.gov.au/statistics/people/population/regional-population/2021)
+ 1. For LGA & State area types, population estimates are based on ABS data: [Population estimates by LGA and electoral division (ASGS2021), 2001 to 2021](https://www.abs.gov.au/statistics/people/population/regional-population/2021)

-Other areas include various definitions (localities, geographic co-ordinates, descriptive boundaries, etc.), for which approximate population estimates are obtained from [2021 Census data](https://www.abs.gov.au/census/find-census-data/search-by-area).
+ 2. Other areas include various definitions (localities, geographic co-ordinates, descriptive boundaries, etc.), for which approximate population estimates are obtained from [2021 Census data](https://www.abs.gov.au/census/find-census-data/search-by-area).